 What Is Integrative Therapy?

-Integrative therapy incorporates multiple schools of therapy into one approach.1 Other therapies are typically based on a single model, and therapists who work within the same model have similar goals and approaches.
+Integrative therapy incorporates multiple schools of psychotherapy into one approach.1 Other therapies are typically based on a single model, and therapists who work within the same model have similar goals and approaches.
 Integrative therapy, on the other hand, allows therapists to work in a more flexible manner, tailoring their goals and approach to each client.

-4 Key Concepts of Integrative Therapy
+Key Principles of Integrative Therapy

 Integrated therapy is based on these four concepts:1